-The Code of Conduct on Mortgage Arrears (CCMA) is a statutory code of practice relevant to the enforcement of residential mortgages by mortgage lenders (including the Issuer) - see Certain Aspects of Regulation of Banks and Residential Lending in Ireland - Code of Conduct on Mortgage Arrears.
-The current CCMA came into force on 1 July 2013 and applies to the mortgage lending activities of lenders (such as the Issuer) to consumers in respect of their primary residence.
+The Code of Conduct on Mortgage Arrears (CCMA) is a statutory code of practice relevant to the enforcement of residential mortgages over a borrower's primary residence by mortgage lenders (including the Issuer) - see Certain Aspects of Regulation of Banks and Residential Lending in Ireland - Code of Conduct on Mortgage Arrears.
 A primary residence is either a residential property occupied by the borrower as primary residence, or any other residential property if it is the only residential property in the State owned by the borrower.
 The CCMA applies to the activities of the Issuer and to Bank of Ireland as Mortgage Servicer (as defined in Irish Residential Loan Origination and Servicing - Mortgage Servicing below).
-Under the CCMA, lenders are required to establish a Mortgage Arrears Resolution Process (MARP) as a framework for handling mortgage arrears and pre-arrears and provides for a timeline that lenders must keep to before resorting to legal action.
-The CCMA affects the timeline and the procedure for the Issuer's enforcement of its security over a borrower's primary residence.
-A lender may only commence legal action for repossession at the later of (i) 8 months from the first date of arrears or (ii) 3 months from the date of a letter from the lender to the borrower advising the borrower that forbearance has been declined or that the borrower has failed to enter into an offered alternative repayment arrangement.
+The CCMA requires lenders to establish a Mortgage Arrears Resolution Process (MARP) as a framework for handling mortgage arrears and pre-arrears and provides for a timeline that lenders must keep to before resorting to legal action against a borrower.

+Accordingly, the CCMA affects the timeline and the procedure for the Issuer's enforcement of its security over a borrower's primary residence.
+Unless the borrower has perpetrated a fraud or breached a term of contract (other than a breach resulting in arrears) or the lender has classified the borrower as not co-operating and has notified the borrower thereof, a lender may only commence legal action for repossession at the later of (i) 8 months from the first date of arrears or (ii) 3 months from the date of a letter from the lender to the borrower advising the borrower that forbearance has been declined or that the borrower has failed to enter into an offered alternative repayment arrangement.